Transylvanian Dutch blog author John Newmark started the Monday blog theme called Amanuensis Monday. According to John, “amanuensis” means:

 This week I want to share some records about my LEWIS family from Randolph County, North Carolina that I haven't worked on in several years.
 I started looking at this family again after connecting with a woman who was a Family Finder autosomal DNA match to one of my matches.
 Although we were not directly related via ftDNA's Family Finder DNA test, we did find we were related via the STEED family.
 You will see some STEEDS are mentioned in the will I've presented below.
 We did not let the lack of shared DNA deter us from exchanging information about our respective Steed family connections.
 Both of us have yet to find the connection to the other woman that we both match to.

 Below you will find scans of the will of Samuel Lewis.
 He was born sometime before 1759 either in Virginia or North Carolina.
 It was written 23 August 1823 in Randolph County, North Carolina.
-Although Samuel does mention all of his children, including the married names of his daughters, he never does mention his wife's name.
+Although Samuel does mention all of his children, including the married names of his daughters, he never does mention his wife's name, though he does will to her two acres of land and the house, so we know she is still living.
 I have not been able to identify her name to date either.
 I am descended from Samuel's son, John Lewis.

 In the name of God Amen, I Samuel Lewis of the County